skip-mev/connect/pkg/math/oracle/README.md

-# Oracle Price Aggregator
+# Index Price Aggregator

 ## Overview

-The aggregator defined in this package is used to convert a set of price feeds into a common set of prices.
-The prices used in aggregation contain
+The price aggregator defined in this package is used to convert a set of price feeds into a common set of prices.
+The prices used in aggregation contain:

 * the most recent prices fetched by each provider.
 * `index` prices which are the previous aggregated prices.
+* `scaled` prices which are effectively the index price but with a common decimal precision (as determined by the market map).

 Each of the prices provided are safe to use as they are already filtered by the oracle - specifically each price is within the `MaxPriceAge` window.